 For example, you can film a short but fun intro video with each person on your client-facing team.
 In the video, have them introduce themselves, share some fun facts and show off their unique personality.
 You can use these intro videos in the first email you send new leads to introduce them to the sales rep they’ll be in touch with once they book a call on someone’s calendar or as a link in each team member’s email signature.
 The best part is, you can use automation to make sure each new lead receives the intro video at the right time.

 There are hundreds of ways you can outclass your competition with genuine human experiences.
-Regardless of the options you choose, you’ll discover that no matter how much automation technology provides in the future, those who maintain the human element will ultimately win.
+Regardless of the options you choose, you’ll discover that no matter how much automation technology provides us in the future, those who maintain the human element will ultimately win.